pdfcpu/pdfcpu/generate/booklet.md

 # Booklet

-* Rearrange all pages of `inFile` file in order to reduce the number of pages and write the result to `outFile`.
+* Arrange a sequence of pages of `inFile` onto larger sheets of paper for a small book or zine and write the result to `outFile`.
-Each new page is composed of multiple original pages in a grid like fashion.
-The original page size is preserved.

-* Create `outFile` for a given [paper size](../paper.md) and arrange `imageFiles` on pages in a grid like fashion.
-For a single image file create a single page PDF file and fill the grid with copies of the image.

-* The [N-up](https://en.wikipedia.org/wiki/N-up) value `n` controls the grid layout.

-* Proper rotation based on involved aspect ratios will be applied during the process.
+* Create your booklet or zine out of a sequence of image files.

+* Optionally set the sheet background color and render guidelines for folding and cutting.

 * Have a look at some [examples](#examples).